getodk/xforms-spec/_sections/30-bindings.md

 A subset of [XPath 1.0 functions](https://www.w3.org/TR/1999/REC-xpath-19991116/#corelib), some functions of later versions of XPath, and a number of additional custom functions are supported.
 Some of the XPath 1.0 functions have been extended with additional functionality.

-The table below describes the data types of the function arguments.
-If an argument of a function is optional it is followed by a `?`.
-If an argument can be repeated it is followed by a `*`.
-The `|` character is used to indicate an alternative.
-The XPath evaluator will automatically cast arguments to their required data types by calling the `number()`, `string()`, `boolean()` functions, as described in [XPath 1.0](https://www.w3.org/TR/1999/REC-xpath-19991116/#section-Function-Calls).
+The XPath evaluator will automatically cast function arguments to their required data types by calling the `number()`, `string()`, `boolean()` functions, as described in [XPath 1.0](https://www.w3.org/TR/1999/REC-xpath-19991116/#section-Function-Calls).

-_Note that when an expression result is stored in the XForms model, it is converted to a string by calling the `string()` function.
-A boolean `false` result, such as from the expression `1 > 2` or `false()` is stored in the model as the string "false".
-If you refer to that node in another expression as a boolean argument, the **string value** of that node ("true") is converted to boolean by calling the `boolean()` function which returns the boolean `true` (because `boolean("false") = true()`).
 The XPath evaluator has no knowledge of the data type of the value stored in the model.
 Node values are always obtained as strings.

-It is only aware of the data types its arguments require and will convert the strings accordingly.
-To deal with this, it usually best to not do boolean comparisons with stored values (compare strings instead) or use `[boolean-from-string()](#fn:boolean-from-string)`_
+_Note that when an expression result is stored in the XForms model, it is converted to a string by calling the `string()` function.
+A boolean `false` result, such as from the expression `1 > 2` is stored in the model as the string `"false"`.
+When referring to that node in another expression as a boolean argument, the **string value** of that node ("true") is converted to a boolean by calling the `boolean()` function which returns the boolean `true` (because `boolean("false") = true()`).
+To deal with this, it usually best to not do boolean comparisons with stored values (compare strings instead) or use [`boolean-from-string()`](#fn:boolean-from-string)._

+The table below describes the functions, and the data types of their arguments and return values, using the following special argument characters:

+* `?` argument is optional
+* `*` argument can be repeated
+* `|` alternative argument is allowed

+The functions are categorized based on their main usage.
+There are no rules associated with these categories and some functions could belong to multiple categories.

 | function                                  | returns | description |
 |-------------------------------------------|---------|-------------|